belisariussmith/tinymuse/README.md

 ## Version

-This is currently version 2.0 (beta)
+This is currently version 2.0

 ## Original Changelog (pre-git)